 The river made Ramsey an island in the fens, by cutting it off from the higher land going West towards Bury and Upwood.
 This is clearly shown in the LIDAR map below.

 The Ramsey Chronicler, a Monk of Ramsey Abbey, writing about the Abbey in the 12th century, tells us that

 ‘Because of the river and all the low lying fens and marshes that surrounded Ramsey it became the ideal place for the building of the Abbey.
 It remained an island and could only be reached by boat until the 12th century when a causeway was built to link it to Bury and Hepmangrove’.

-The white lines show the Bury brook cutting Ramsey off from the higher green land to the left, the white y shape at the top is the High Lode river which flows off to the right of the map (still existing) and the Bill lode which flowed off to the left, this no longer exists it was filled in around about the time of the culverting of the bury brook through Ramsey in the 1852.
+The white lines show the Bury brook cutting Ramsey off from the higher green land to the left, the white Y shape at the top is the High Lode river which flows off to the right of the map (still existing).
+The Bill lode which flowed off to the left, no longer exists it was filled in around about the time of the culverting of the bury brook through Ramsey in the 1852.
 Both rivers joined the old river Nene which flows alongside the road from Ramsey St Mary’s on to Ramsey Forty Foot and beyond.
 So these two rivers (Lodes) actually flowed into Ramsey not out.

 This means that Ramsey had two river arms flowing in from the North and the Bury Brook river flowing in from the South.
 Which would have made the river levels through Ramsey much higher than we see today.